Jawerka/shell-for-ytdlp/README.md

 Should work on earlier versions as well

 ##### Features:
-- Uploading videos from youtube
+- Downloading videos from youtube
-- Upload playlist from youtube
+- Download playlist from youtube
 - Automatic removal of sponsored inserts based on SponsorBlock database\

 ##### Usage: